 While trends like the declining use of third-party cookies and the rise of stringent privacy laws may make it seem like it is the end of the road for programmatic advertising, the reality is quite the contrary.

 Sure, these things have a direct impact on the way programmatic advertising is used, but their influence will simply mean that advertisers will have to get more creative with their approaches.
-In fact, since these changes have been in the works for some time now, advertisers are beginning to adapt.
+Since these changes have been in the works for some time now, advertisers are beginning to adapt.

 It is clear that despite the changes in privacy laws and the decline of cookies, programmatic advertising is here to stay.
 However, for marketers who want to keep reaping the benefits of this amazing advertising technology, it has become imperative to keep up with the current trends.

 That’s exactly what this article is about.
-We’re going to cover some of the most significant trends surrounding programmatic advertising.
+We will cover some of the most significant trends surrounding programmatic advertising.

 Let’s jump right in: